SteveBarnett/Remixing/_thinking/zen/zen-koans.md

 Sekiso asked: "How can you proceed on from the top of a hundred-foot pole?"

+### Blow Out the Candle

+Tokusan was studying Zen under Ryutan.
+One night he came to Ryutan and asked many questions.
+The teacher said: "The night is getting old.
+Why don't you retire?"<br>
+So Tokusan bowed and opened the screen to go out, observing: "It is very dark outside."<br>
+**Ryutan offered Tokusan a lighted candle to find his way.
+Just as Tokusan received it, Ryutan blew it out.** At that moment the mind of Tokusan was opened.

 ---

 ## From "Writings from the Zen Masters"